 Don’t be like Donny

 You have to stay fueled up and energized to stay strong during a marathon, and that requires some source of energy.
-You can buy pre-packaged gels/blocks or make or own stuff, but you need something.
+You can buy pre-packaged gels/blocks or make your own stuff, but you need something.
 Long runs are the perfect time to try out a few options.
 See what works, what your stomach likes, and what brings you a burst of energy.

 I also always recommend carrying some water as well, even on the shortest of runs.
 Relying on public fountains can be an iffy proposition at best: the ones near me always seem to be broken or are turned off due to drought.